silviamaggi/smd-com/_pages/now.md

 ## Reading

 My main goal is to <a href="https://silviamaggidesign.com/notes/note-about-news-consumption/" title="read a brief note about news consumption">avoid reading the news every day</a>, focusing on the many books I bought.

+In progress:

+- _Do Androids Dream of Electric Sheep?_, by Philip K. Dick

 Finished: